jjw-spectrum/abilify-aes/README.md

 See block 4 of the notebook for more detail on how I iterated through the "pages" of results.

+### Cleaning the data

+Another quirk about FAERS data—while most adverse event reports include the patient's age in years, others give that info in weeks, months, or even decades.
+Others have no age info whatsoever.
+So I stripped out 32310 records with nothing in the 'patientonsetage' field.
+For the rest, I changed the contents of 'patientonsetage' based on the contents of the 'patientonsetageunit' field, which has a code for each possible age unit.
+See blocks 7 and 8 for details.

 ### Filtering the data

+Once the ages were standardized, I made a new list that included only records for patients who were between 3 and 17 years old at the time the reactions occurred—6750 in total.
+I also caught 53 stragglers with "None" in the 'patientonsetageunit' field, which means the cleaning method described above should be improved.